Alooi/FSSBGM/README.md

 ## What does each notebook do?

-ffhq256.ipynb: This is the main driver code, it trains a pretrained model for a specified number of steps on the babies small dataset. datasets.py: This has a modified datasetloader for the babies dataset. png-to-tfrecords.ipynb: This converts PNG images to tfrecord format, contains few different methods.
+**ffhq256.ipynb:** This is the main driver code, it trains a pretrained model for a specified number of steps on the babies small dataset.
+**datasets.py:** This has a modified datasetloader for the babies dataset.
+**png-to-tfrecords.ipynb:** This converts PNG images to tfrecord format, contains few different methods.

+You can change the small set used in to train the model and make likelihood calculation on in the config files under ffhq256 continous.

 ## References